 Climate and Biodiversity

-Royston Town Council declare a Climate and Biodiversity Emergency
+Climate and Biodiversity Emergency

 At the Full Council meeting on 20th June 2022, Royston Town Council declared a Climate and Biodiversity Emergency where it was agreed to always bear in mind the impact on climate and biodiversity when making any decisions about the town or council business.